2007 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 CoinVaueChecker App 10

-The problem stemmed from several causes: worn edge segment dies, improperly adjusted machinery tension, or insufficient pressure during the inscription phase.
-Washington, Jefferson, and Madison dollars all exhibit documented weak edge lettering varieties.
+Causes included worn edge segment dies, improperly adjusted machine tension, or insufficient pressure during the inscription phase.
+Washington, Jefferson, and Madison dollars all show documented weak edge lettering varieties, classified further by Position A or Position B.

 2007-P Weak Edge Lettering Position B Satin Finish James Madison Presidential Dollar Price/Grade Chart